William Joynson-Hicks, 1st Viscount Brentford: Reforms

-Later life
+Later career

 As the time for a new general election loomed, Baldwin contemplated reshuffling his Cabinet to move Churchill from the Exchequer to the India Office, and asking all ministers older than himself (Baldwin was born in 1867) to step down, with the exception of Sir Austen Chamberlain.
 Joynson-Hicks would have been one of those asked to retire from the Cabinet if the Conservatives had been re-elected.

 The Conservatives unexpectedly lost power at the general election in May 1929.
 A month after the election Joynson-Hicks was raised to the peerage as the Viscount Brentford, of Newick in the County of Sussex in the Dissolution Honours (necessitating a by-election at which the Conservatives narrowly held his old seat).

 Lord Brentford remained a senior figure in the Conservative Party, but due to his declining health he was not invited to join the National Government at its formation in August 1931.
 As late as October 1931 Lord Beaverbrook urged him to set up a Conservative Shadow Cabinet, as an alternative to the National Government.
 The National Government was reconstructed in November 1931, but again he was not offered a return to office.